 Joe first started sailing back when Sailing 101 was a PE elective at his high school in Dana Point, CA. During his college days at UC Berkeley, Joe enjoyed sailing on San Francisco Bay, though not perhaps when the fog rolled in.
 Ten years ago, Joe got bit by the sail cruising bug after some

 nagging prompting by me.
 After reading Herb Payson’s classic cruising book, Blown Away, Joe realized that if Herb could sail to the South Pacific, so could he.

-Ethan Barrett (age 8) Ethan loves roller coasters, water parks, volcanoes, legos, and making new friends.
-He is very social, happy and outgoing little guy who loves to meet friends of all ages.
+Ethan Barrett (age 8) Ethan loves roller coasters, water parks, Minecraft, legos, and making new friends.
+He is very social, happy and outgoing young man.

 Ethan will be boat schooled during our travels.